grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 I couldn’t find the right answer so I built it.
 The missing battery: `Sorted Containers`_.

 Here it is.
-This is the project home page. `SortedContainers`_ is a `Python sorted collections`_ library with `sorted list`_, `sorted dictionary`_, and `sorted set`_ implementations.
+This is the project home page. `Sorted Containers`_ is a `Python sorted collections`_ library with `sorted list`_, `sorted dictionary`_, and `sorted set`_ implementations.
 It’s pure-Python but it’s as fast as C-extensions.
 It’s Python 2 and Python 3 compatible.
 It’s fully-featured.
 And